 The most recent SEPA environmental document on the Long-Range Plan is the 2014 Final Supplemental Environmental Impact Statement (Final SEIS) for the Regional Transit Long-Range Plan Update.
 The 2014 Final SEIS supplemented and built upon the 1993 FEIS and the 2005 Final SEIS.
-Voters approved the third phase of investments (ST3) for implementing the Long-Range Plan in 2016.
-ST3 includes a Sounder South Capital Improvements Program, which may include elements such as improvements for pedestrians, bicyclists, buses, and private vehicles; extending platforms to accommodate 10-car trains; track and signal upgrades; and other capacity-increasing infrastructure.
-ST3 also includes extending Sounder service from Lakewood to DuPont, with two new stations.
-While these projects have been evaluated under SEPA at the planning-level, additional project-level environmental reviews that comply with SEPA and NEPA will be conducted as individual projects are implemented.
-For instance, project-level environmental reviews are complete for Puyallup, Sumner, and Kent Parking and Access Improvements projects is anticipated to be complete in January 2020.
+Voters approved the third phase of investments (ST3) for implementing the Long-Range Plan in 2016 which includes the Sounder South Capacity Improvements Program and the Sounder DuPont Extension.
+While projects have been evaluated under SEPA at the planning-level, additional project-level environmental reviews that comply with SEPA and NEPA will be conducted as individual projects are implemented.

-PUBLIC ENGAGEMENT 3
+3 PUBLIC ENGAGEMENT